kangja/bookReviews/README.md

 > Use the Wireframes section to display desktop, tablet and mobile views.
 No hand-drawn wireframes.
 Use a tool like wireframe.cc, Whimsical or AdobeXD

-[Desktop and Ipad Pro Wireframe Link](https://whimsical.com/8NiA4PHQBfYT525G9ReY36) [iPhone X Wireframe Link](https://whimsical.com/5V6cjJic8foqnfYwQdPc75)
+[Desktop and Ipad Pro Wireframe Link](https://whimsical.com/8NiA4PHQBfYT525G9ReY36)

-#### Component Tree

-> Use this section to display the structure of how your React components are being rendered.
-This should show the parent to child relation between you components.
-In other words, show which components are rendering the other components.
+[iPhone X Wireframe Link](https://whimsical.com/5V6cjJic8foqnfYwQdPc75)

 #### Component Hierarchy